 R&D costs are expensed as incurred.
 Costs for certain development activities such as clinical trials are recognized based on an evaluation of the progress to completion of specific tasks using information and data provided to us by our vendors and our clinical sites.

-Provided that the FDA lifts the clinical hold on the IND for our ReMEDy2 clinical trial, we expect that it will be at least three to four years, if ever, before we have any product candidates ready for commercialization.
+We expect that it will be at least three to four years, if ever, before we have any product candidates ready for commercialization.

 Manufacturing